Migration trends (1/)

 Who is granted asylum?

-In 2022 asylum has been granted to 337 persons: 316 were granted the status of refugee and 21 were granted subsidiary protection.
-The majority people that were granted asylum were citizens of Belarus (61%), Afghanistan (10%), Syrian Arab Republic (7%) and Russia (6%).
+In 2023 asylum has been granted to 404 persons: 403 were granted the status of refugee and 1 person was granted subsidiary protection.
+The majority people that were granted asylum were citizens of Belarus (76%), Russia (11%), Tajikistan (5%), Afghanistan (2,5%).

 Read more